superAdmir/java-for-selenium/README/JavaOOPSConcept.md

 * Various Scenarios to create Parent/Child objects
 * Usage of inheritance in Selenium

+Polymorphism in Java
+* What is Polymorphism?
+* Method overloading
+* Method overriding
+* Types of Polymorphism

 ## Class and Object in Java

 What is OOP?